Gear

 If your dog is aggressive, it’s essential to know how to put a muzzle on her correctly.
 You don’t want to get yourself bitten when attempting to prevent your dog from biting others.

 The video below shows how to fit a muzzle on an aggressive dog.
-In the video, he’s using a Baskerville muzzle, which is a brand we review above.
+In the video, he’s using a Baskerville muzzle, which is a brand I reviewed above.

 Does Your Dog Have Aggressive Behavior?

-Sometimes a muzzle doesn’t fix every issue.
+Sometimes, a muzzle doesn’t fix every issue.
 You may need to try other things to help stop your dog’s aggressive tendencies.
 Check out these aggressive dog training tips if you need more help with an aggressive dog.
+We also cover how to train a disobedient dog.
+Consider a professional dog trainer if you need more help or do not need any progress.

 The information provided through this website should not be used to diagnose or treat a health problem or disease; it is not intended to offer any legal opinion or advice or a substitute for professional safety advice or professional care.
 Please consult your health care provider, attorney, or product manual for professional advice.
 Products and services reviewed are provided by third parties; we are not responsible in any way for them, nor do we guarantee their functionality, utility, safety, or reliability.
 Our content is for educational purposes only.